Actions that do not require a building permit or notification

 Some measures are permit-exempt for one- and two-dwelling houses.
 The rules below show when you can build without a permit or notification.

-A deck that is no higher than 1.0 metres above existing ground does not require a building permit.
+A deck that is no higher than 1.2 metres above existing ground does not require a building permit.
+It may be built more than 3.6 metres from the building.

-• Applies within 3.6 metres of the dwelling.
+- Applies within 3.6 metres of the building.

-• Place it at least 4.5 metres from the property boundary, unless affected neighbours consent to a closer placement.
+- It must be placed at least 4.5 metres from the property boundary, unless the affected neighbour gives consent for a closer placement.

 How to measure deck height